AkashShanmugaraj/Major-Project-2021/README.md

 See [Akash's website](https://akashshanmugaraj.wixsite.com/home)

-> This is the best ever commandline app the world has ever seen
->
-> ~GeeksforGeeks

 ## Installation
 Some modules are required if you prefer to run the `.py` script directly.
 Dependencies are optional in `.exe` file